uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 </details>

 Unfortunately, our first attempt to build a counter failed.
-If we wants to register a timer and count how many times the user clicks on the "click" button, we would like to know the immediate value before the alert.
-However, As we discussed above, each render has its own "everything", there seems no way for us to register a handler in one render and use the state from another render.
+If we want to register a timer and count how many times the user clicks on the "click" button, we would like to know the immediate value before the alert.
+However, as we discussed above, each render has its own "everything", there seems to be no no way for us to register a handler in one render and use the state from another render.

-However, there is a way to bypass the constraint of React functional components — useRef
+However, there is a way to bypass the constraint of React functional components — useRef.

 Bonus: From JavaScript's functions' perspectives, this problem is also known as "stale closure".
-Here is an example you can try to learn more about it!
+Here is an example you can try out to learn more about it!

 [JavaScript Tutor - Visualize JavaScript code execution to learn JavaScript online](https://tinyurl.com/staleclosure)